Mahadia/SNTP/README.md

 # SNTP

+## SNTP Angular Frontend

+This is the frontend of the application.
+In order to run the frontend first run the command `npm install` to install the project dependecies.
+Then launch with `npm start`.

 ## TF Model Flask

 This is a reimplementation of the 'TF Inference Server', using the Flask backend micro-framework.
 Launch 'tf\_model\_flask/tf\_model\_server.py' to start the Flask server.
 This provides a RESTful API for running predictions on the AI Model, Adding new records to the dataset and retrieving monitor information.
 After 1000 new labeled text samples have been added to the dataset the AI retraining process will trigger automatically.
 The newly trained model will be compared with the old model.
 If the new model is better the old model will be archived and the new model will go live.